killian1024/categories_classifier/README.md

 ### classifier ###

-classifier is a simple C++ program whose propose is classify folders using json files for specify the categories and then create symbolic links to point the entries in the categories directories.
-For more information use `./classifier --help` command.
+classifier create a directory tree that represents entries in which symbolic links are used to point to other directories and thus classify them.
+JSON files are used to specify the entries in the source directories.
+For information about how to write them and use the program use `./classifier --help` command..

 ### Build ###